+972 Magazine: Reception

 In 2012, according to The Nation, writers for the left-wing newspaper Haaretz and left-wing Israeli intellectuals believed that the new web magazine fills an important gap in Israeli media reporting, primarily focusing on settlements and human rights abuses against Palestinians.
-Some of these supporters, such as Gershom Gorenberg, also expressed skepticism that +972 primarily reports human rights abuses committed by Israelis but not Palestinians, but were "reluctant to criticize the site or its writers" despite these reservations.

-The same year, the Israeli right-wing NGO Monitor accused +972 of being antisemitic for applying the apartheid analogy regarding Israel's treatment of Palestinians.
+The same year, the Israeli right-wing NGO Monitor accused +972 of being antisemitic due to its reporting on Israeli apartheid.

 In response, Sheizaf said: "The attack on +972 is being carried out in the standard way NGO Monitor, Im Tirzu and similar organizations work these days: Not by debating the content of our reports and commentary pieces, but by trying to delegitimize and silence us."
 In February 2012, Sheizaf said "Jewish American liberals are not on our side.
 [Most Americans] will only support my liberalism to a certain degree.
 When I fight for the right of an Arab woman to become a doctor, you will stand by and donate to the New Israel Fund.
 But if I say 'Jerusalem is an apartheid city,' which it is—Jerusalem is the worst place in the world in terms of citizenship laws—American liberals get goosebumps."

 In 2025, the Nieman Foundation for Journalism awarded +972 the Louis M. Lyons Award for Conscience and Integrity in Journalism, celebrating the magazine's integrity to facts despite danger and adversity.